Ask AI

 Lineage#

-As Software-defined Assets know what other assets they depend on, an asset's lineage can be viewed easily in the Dagster UI.
+As asset definitions know what other assets they depend on, an asset's lineage can be viewed easily in the Dagster UI.

 Assets help track and define cross-job dependencies.
 For example, when viewing a job that materializes assets, you can navigate to the jobs that produce the assets that it depends on.
 Additionally, when an upstream asset has been updated more recently than a downstream asset, Dagster will indicate that the downstream asset might be out of date.